cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 <!-- TODO: Insert section on pruning. -->

+### Atomic Commitment

+We propose to modify the existing IAVL APIs to accept a batch DB object instead of relying on an internal batch object in `nodeDB`.
+Since each underlying IAVL `KVStore` shares the same DB in the SC layer, this will allow commits to be atomic.

+Specifically, we propose to:

+* Remove the `dbm.Batch` field from `nodeDB`
+* Update the `SaveVersion` method of the `MutableTree` IAVL type to accept a batch object
+* Update the `Commit` method of the `CommitKVStore` interface to accept a batch object
+* Create a batch object in the RMS during `Commit` and pass this object to each `KVStore`
+* Write the database batch after all stores have committed successfully

+Note, this will require IAVL to be updated to not rely or assume on any batch being present during `SaveVersion`.

 ## Consequences

 > This section describes the resulting context, after applying the decision.
 All